Home icon

 Talk and listen.

 • While you wait, try asking your child, “What are you thinking?”
-He will be glad to know you care about what he thinks and does.
+They will be glad to know you care about what they think and do.

 • Create a story together.
 One of you starts it with a sentence or a few lines.
 Then everyone else takes turns adding a sentence or a few lines until “The End.”
-Or try retelling a favorite story or reciting a favorite poem together.
-Keep in mind that correcting a child’s speech too often may make her want to stop talking to you!
-It’s important to pay attention to the ideas she tries to express.
-If people around the child use language correctly, she will learn to do so.
+Try retelling a favorite story or reciting a favorite poem together.
+Keep in mind that correcting a child’s speech too often may make them want to stop talking to you.
+It’s important to pay attention to the ideas your child tries to express.
+If people around the child use language correctly, they will learn to do so, too.

 Sing and rhyme.

-• Look for song lyrics and poems with lots of repetition.
+• Look for song lyrics and poems with lots of repetition, like Old McDonald Had a Farm.
 These can help your child learn sounds and language patterns.

 • Try writing the alphabet on a piece of paper so your child can follow along as you sing the Alphabet Song together.